Setting up for a Network

 9. On each of the other workstations, open the database (if not already open) and go to Maintenance / Network Functions / Network Setup to change the client's Network Settings accordingly: The workstation ID should be different for each one (1, 2, 3, etc.), the Master ID should be 0 (assuming that's the Master's ID set in step 8 above), and the Master IP address should be the address of the Master from step 6.
 You do not normally need to use "Show IP address for this workstation" on a client, but if you do then be aware that it is normal for the last number of the IP address to be different on each computer (just like each person will always have a different phone number).

 If a connection error is shown, double-check your network settings and refer to the following sections, or contact us for support.
 If you are running a firewall, try disabling the firewall -- if connection is successful with the firewall disabled, you will need to determine how to enable the selected port for the firewall (consult the documentation for the firewall).
-Likewise, other security software may need to be disabled or configured to allow Campground Master to communication, such as Norton Internet Security, ZoneAlarm, McAfee, the Windows Firewall, or various antivirus or anti-spyware software.
-Some firewall configuration examples are given later.
+Likewise, other security software may need to be disabled or configured to allow Campground Master to communication, such as Norton Internet Security, ZoneAlarm, McAfee, the Windows Defender / Windows Firewall, or various antivirus or anti-spyware software.
+Refer to your firewall's documentation or search online for details.

 IMPORTANT: Once every workstation is connected, start re-enabling any security software that was disabled previously -- enable one program at a time, and double-check to make sure it doesn't interfere with networking by closing down both the Master and Client workstation(s) and restarting them.
 If it prevents connection, see if you can configure exceptions in the security software to enable the Campground Master software and/or the IP port you're using (see step 7 above).
 Under no circumstances should you leave your computer unprotected by keeping the firewall completely disabled.